 An outstanding example of networking and research coordination, was his role as project co-leader in the million-dollar Constitutional Justice Project at the University of Fort Hare on the ‘Assessment of the Impact of Decisions of the Constitutional Court and Supreme Court of Appeal on the Transformation of Society’ that was funded by the Department of Justice and involved 32 researchers and field staff as well as judges, universities and civil society organizations.

 He was the Managing Editor of Speculum Juris, an accredited law journal.
 Currently, he is a member of the Editorial Board of the US-China Review law journal in China and the Polish Law Review journal in Poland.

 Professor Mireku has also published a book, Constitutional Review in Federalised Systems of Government: A Comparison of Germany and South Africa.

-The new Vice-Chancellor has also served as an external examiner, peer reviewer of legal publications and as a postgraduate thesis supervisor.
+The Vice-Chancellor has also served as an external examiner, peer reviewer of legal publications and as a postgraduate thesis supervisor.